alibaba-damo-academy/self-supervised-anatomical-embedding-v2/README.md

 * Robust to common image variations, such as inter-subject variability, organ deformation, contrast injection, different field-of-views, moderate pathological changes, image noise, and even modality change.

 The original SAM was proposed by Ke Yan.
-We re-implemented SAM and proposed SAM++ and  Cross-SAM, including the following improvements:
+We improved SAM and proposed Universal Anatomical Embedding (UAE), including UAE-S and UAE-M, which are designed for single- and multi-modality embedding learning:
 * Using organ mask supervision to enhance the semantic information of SAM embeddings, allowing it to match better in hard organs;
 * Inventing a structural inference technique to refine the matched coordinates;
 * Leveraging aggressive contrast augmentation and a novel iterative training process to enable cross-modality matching (e.g. CT and multi-modal MR).

-This repo is written by **Xiaoyu Bai** (bai.aa1234241@gmail.com), Medical AI Lab, Alibaba DAMO Academy.
+This repo contains both the original SAM reimplementation and UAE.
+It is written by **Xiaoyu Bai** (bai.aa1234241@gmail.com), Medical AI Lab, Alibaba DAMO Academy.

 ## Algorithm framework and more examples
 See [this page](./resources/algorithm_frameworks.md).